hashbangcode/config_split_merge/README.md

 - If the configuration exists in both sites, contains a single difference, and that difference is just the uuid, then copy the primary configuration to the default configuration area and delete the sibling configuration file.
 This step also generates output in the form of a update hook that can be used to update the uuid for all sites.

+The tool doesn't understand Drupal configuration, just the YAML structure that it contains.

 Install
 -------